aquilesC/aquiles.me/content/non-egalitarian groups reside with fewer unrelated individuals.md

 ![Non egalitarian groups social distribution](Screenshot 2021-03-27 at 13.55.47.png)

-Comparing both groups, and assuming that modern hunter-gatherers preserve ancestral organization structures, it is possible to think that the advent of [[agriculture created new social hierarchies]].
+Comparing both groups, and assuming that modern hunter-gatherers preserve ancestral organization structures, it is possible to think that the advent of [[literature/202103271415 agriculture created new social hierarchies]].